myagizmaktav/assessments-react-native/README.md

 - When the close button in the screen design is clicked, the React Native interface should be closed and returned to native.

-- The process of closing the RN interface and returning to native can be done by creating an electrode API.
-Sample code:
+- The process of closing the RN interface and returning to native can be done by creating an API.
+Sample Electrode code:
   ```javascript
   import { LandingApi } from “@youtube/landing-api”;